ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-6-2.md

-Chapter 6: Increasing Writing Speed: Tips for Improving Typing Speed and Accuracy
+Tips for Improving Typing Speed and Accuracy
 =================================================================================

 Typing speed and accuracy are essential components of increasing writing speed as a nonfiction writer.
 In this chapter, we will explore tips for improving typing speed and accuracy that can help you write faster and more efficiently.